Wolf Totem: Criticism

 Wolf Totem has also been the subject of criticism.
 Charu Nivedita, in his review in The Asian Age, called the novel fascist.
 He wrote, "Won’t we all prefer a peaceful desert to a fascist grassland where one dominating race devours all other in a macabre ritual of bloodbath?"
 German sinologist Wolfgang Kubin described the book as "fascist" for its depiction and treatment of the farmers.
 Pankaj Mishra, reviewing the English translation for The New York Times, described Jiang's writing as "full of set-piece didacticism."

 The Mongol writer Guo Xuebo (郭雪波), a scholar of Mongolian literature and history, has said that the wolf was never a traditional totem used by ethnic Mongolians; on the contrary, the wolf is the biggest menace to their survival.
 His post to this effect on Sina Weibo on 18 February 2015 was questioned by many others.
 On February 25, he wrote an open letter, condemning the novel and the film, saying they "humiliate the ancestry, distort the history and culture, and insult the Mongolian people."
 Independent from his views, the wolf is a revered animal, which is regarded as having a heavenly destiny in Mongolia.
 On 20 January 2016, the Inner Mongolia Academy of Social Sciences (内蒙古社会科学院), the leading academic and research institution in Inner Mongolia, said that there is no wolf totem in the beliefs of ethnic Mongolians.
 The institution found remains of ancient Mongolian totem worship in varying degrees among some tribes in ethnic Mongolia, but concluded there is no unified ethnic totem for Mongolian people after a wide range of fieldwork from April until July 2015 in Inner Mongolia.
+According to critic Ruth Y.Y.
+Hung, who reviewed the novel for the international journal boundary 2, the novel's use of wolves as an allegory connects various discourses that subvert literary demands and animal lives, thereby stripping these subjects of their distinct identities and material existence outside of human-centered culture and politics.